liyanasahir/liyanasahir.github.io/_posts/2020-04-02-the-godmothers.md

 ***

-The Godmother Fund was put together with a small amount of money the godmothers offered to contribute towards another young woman's growth.
+The Godmother Fund was put together with a small amount of money the godmothers offered to contribute from their income towards another young woman's growth.
 This is a revolving fund, ie, beneficiaries are expected to pay it forward in the future, thus expanding the network and bringing more women up.

 The DNS scholarship application closed on March 8th, and the winners were announced a week later through our instagram page.
 Much to my surprise, Arya told me that the scholarship was being extended to me as well - so that’s the story behind this brand new domain name. :)